Sunday, 14 August 2011

 Yes this is possible.
 It's your natural state.

-Peace comes not from 'knowing who you are', but from being open to discover who you are at every moment.
+Peace comes not from 'knowing who you are', but from being open to discover who you are at every moment, continuously.

 - Peter